 When I was in college I worked at a local barbecue restaurant that had been around forever and was famous with the locals.
 (I share more about the experience here.)
 The cook was named “Mom” and everyone there was very Southern and very friendly.
-I was straight from bs and didn’t really fit in right away, but eventually they came to accept me.
-It was an actually a great job because the lunch shift was the busiest.
+I was straight from the suburbs and didn’t really fit in right away, but eventually they came to accept me.
+It was actually a great job because the lunch shift was the busiest.
 It was from 10:30 to 2:30 and you would make at least a hundred dollars cash in tips during those four hours.
 I planned my class schedule around it because it was more important to me than school.
 (So was everything else, to be honest.)

 Anyway.
 They served four things:

 1. Pork barbecue sandwiches.

 But don’t worry, you could pick a side dish too!
 Four of them.

 4. Baked Beans.